S.T. Wyre British FD24

 10.1954: Registered at Fleetwood as WYRE BRITISH (FD24).

-1954: Transferred to Wyre Trawlers Ltd (Leslie Wheildon, manager) on purchase of Merchants (Fleetwood) Ltd by Associated Fisheries Group.
+1954: Wyre Trawlers Ltd transferred to Associated Fisheries Group on purchase of Merchants (Fleetwood) Ltd.

 10.1957: Sold to Van Heygen Freres S.A., Ghent for breaking up.